byu-is-566/is-566-08-airflow-instructions/README.md

   >     together =  pd.concat(list(hist_clean_list))
   > ```

 Just to walk through what happened above, `pd.concat()` is designed to do exactly the thing that we're trying to do, namely, stack together a bunch of dataframes with identical column structures.
 But inside of that function we have to explicitly convert `hist_clean_list` to a list because the `task.expand()` operation that we used earlier actually returns something called a "lazy" list, which is bascially a looser way of collecting things that may or may not be similar.
-Anyway, point is that we are (a) converting the lazy list of dataframes to a "real" list of dataframes that `pd.concat()` can then (b) stack together into a long single dataframe that can then be passed to the load function because it's now just a regular dataframe like that function expects.
+Anyway, point is that we are (a) converting the lazy list of dataframes to a "real" list of dataframes that `pd.concat()` can then (b) stack together into a single, long dataframe that can then be passed to the load function because it's now just a regular dataframe like that function expects.

 Pretty fun, right?